1-rambo/PKU_machine_learning_term_proj/README.md

 In `test_2d.py` is the test code for a 2d-case visualization.
 It can output a hexagonal lattice as expected.

 In `test_3d.py` is the test code for a 3d-case visualization.
 It can output a body-centered cubic lattice.
+Note that in this case we performed rotation for a better visualization.

 2d and 3d cases are all correct as expected.
 Visulization results are as follows.
 You can also generate these results by directly running `test_2d.py` and `test_3d.py`.